brightspot/react-examples/images/README.md

 The front-end application will open automatically in the browser.
 ## Using the example application
 Upload an image of your choice in Brightspot.
+For this example, select an image that is larger than 1080px x 1080px.
+[Unsplash](https://unsplash.com/) is a great place to download images.

 Once you have published the image, navigate to the front-end application.
 The front-end application has two pages:  Client-side Rendering and  Server-side Rendering.
 Click on either of the links on the home page (http://localhost:3000/) to see the image you uploaded in Brightspot.
 The server-side rendered image shows an image whose url was generated using the ImageUrl module.
 This url is generated server-side in a Next.js application to ensure the secret environment key for accessing the Apache module [Dynamic Image Manipulation Service](https://github.com/beetlebugorg/mod_dims) (DIMS) is kept hidden.
 There is a configuration object already created, and that configuration is passed to the ImageUrl module to generate an image url customized for your application.